 Firstly, never feed Hydrangeas after August.
 The reason for this is they will be going dormant for winter and this could encourage new growth that will be damaged by the winter frost.

-Hydrangeas both in pots and in the ground are best feed in Summer.
-One way would be to apply a long term slow-release fertilizer available at any garden center or online.
+Hydrangeas both in pots and in the ground are the best feed in Summer.
+One way would be to apply a long term slow-release fertilizer available at any garden centre or online.
 This can be done once or twice a year, you can also use a general feed such as fish, blood and bone.
-Be careful not to apply to much fertilizer as it can damage roots and do more harm than good.
+Be careful not to apply too much fertilizer as it can damage roots and do more harm than good.
 A safer way to feed Hydrangeas if you are not as experienced is using a liquid fertilizer.

 Quick note: if your hydrangea foliage is turning yellow it probably needs feeding with Sequestered Iron Plant Tonic as it is a sign of a shortage of Iron trace elements in the soil